ICanBoogie/MessageBus/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/MessageBus.svg)](https://coveralls.io/r/ICanBoogie/MessageBus)
 [![Downloads](https://img.shields.io/packagist/dt/icanboogie/message-bus.svg)](https://packagist.org/packages/icanboogie/message-bus/stats)

-**ICanBoogie/MessageBus** provides a very simple message bus that can handle messages right away or push them in a queue.
-Implemented with a functional approach, it tries to be as flexible as
-possible: the message handler provider and the message pusher are defined with simple callables that you can implement or decorate with your favorite resolver and your favorite message queue.
+**ICanBoogie/MessageBus** provides a very simple message dispatcher.
+Implemented with a functional approach, it tries to be as flexible as possible: the handler provider is defined as a simple callables that you can implement or decorate with your favorite resolver.

-The following example demonstrates how to instantiate a message bus and dispatch messages.
-Messages implementing the [ShouldBePushed][] interface are pushed to the queue rather than executed right away.

 ```php
 <?php